High Courts

 HC Jurisdiction Over Revenue Matters and Election Petitions

-High Courts exercise original jurisdiction in certain specific matters by statute or constitutional provision.
-Revenue matters: several state statutes vest original jurisdiction in HCs for tax disputes, land revenue matters, and fiscal controversies.
-Under various tax legislations (Income Tax Act, GST Acts, etc.), appeals from tribunals lie to the HC on substantial questions of law.
-Election petitions: under the Representation of the People Act, 1951 (Section 80A), election petitions challenging the election of members of Parliament or state legislatures are tried by HCs.
-The HC is the court of first instance for election disputes, and its decisions can be appealed to the SC under Art 136.
-Company matters: before the NCLT was established, HCs had extensive company law jurisdiction under the Companies Act.
-Even now, appeals from NCLT orders lie to NCLAT, and further to the SC, but HC writ jurisdiction under Art 226/227 over NCLT is preserved (L. Chandra Kumar principle).
-Testamentary and matrimonial matters: in some states, HCs exercise original jurisdiction in testamentary matters (probate and letters of administration) and matrimonial disputes (particularly in Presidency towns — Calcutta, Bombay, Madras).
-Admiralty jurisdiction: Bombay, Calcutta, and Madras HCs exercise admiralty jurisdiction over maritime disputes.
-The HC also has jurisdiction to hear appeals from orders of various statutory authorities and regulatory bodies.
+HCs hold original jurisdiction in several specialized areas.
+Revenue matters: state laws vest original HC jurisdiction for tax disputes and land revenue cases; appeals from tax tribunals (Income Tax, GST) reach the HC on substantial questions of law.
+Election petitions: under the Representation of the People Act, 1951 (Section 80A), HCs try petitions challenging MP or MLA elections — the HC is the court of first instance, with appeals to the SC under Art 136.
+Company matters: HC writ jurisdiction under Art 226/227 over NCLT stands preserved (L. Chandra Kumar principle).
+Some HCs — especially Calcutta, Bombay, and Madras — exercise original jurisdiction over probate, letters of administration, and matrimonial disputes.
+Bombay, Calcutta, and Madras HCs also handle admiralty (maritime) disputes.
+HCs hear appeals from statutory authorities and regulatory bodies as well.

 Independence and Safeguards